 After toiling for his first 15 Major League Baseball cities in just two cities, Ian Kinsler played his final two campaigns for three different ball clubs.
 With one year left on the $75 million contract extension that he had originally signed in Texas, the Tigers traded their second baseman to the Los Angeles Angels for two minor league players.

 In mid-July, Kinsler got hot, hitting .417 with a 1.137 OPS in a 13-game stretch.
-It was a streak just hot enough to attract the attention of Boston Red Sox manager Dave Dombrowki (Kinsler’s GM in Detroit).
-With Dustin Pedroia out for the year, the front-running Sox needed help at 2nd base so a trade was consummated.
+It was a streak just hot enough to attract the attention of Boston Red Sox manager Dave Dombrowski (Kinsler’s GM in Detroit).
+With Dustin Pedroia out for the year, the front-running Sox needed help at 2nd base, so a trade was consummated.

-As previously noted, Kinsler spent his final MLB campaign with San Diego.
-He hit .217 with a OPS+ of 70 and a WAR of -0.3.
+Kinsler spent his final MLB campaign with San Diego.
+He hit .217 with an OPS+ of 70 and a WAR of -0.3.
+A herniated cervical disk that ended his season in mid-August prompted Kinsler’s decision to retire, with exactly 1,999 career hits.

 The Hall of Fame Case For Ian Kinsler